Coast Guard

 COAST GUARD

-The Coast Guard of the Ministry of Internal Affairs plays a vital role in ensuring the country's maritime security.
+The Coast Guard of MIA Border plays a vital role in ensuring the country's maritime security.
 It performs complex tasks related to maritime security and controls the legal regime established in the maritime space of Georgia.
-The Coast Guard also participates in search-and-rescue and emergency-rescue operations at sea.
+The Coast Guard also participates in the search and-rescue and emergency-rescue operations at sea.

-2008 is a notable date in our history.
-After the Russo-Georgian War, the infrastructure and fleet of the Coast Guard Department and Naval Forces were partially destroyed.
+After the Russian-Georgian War in 2008, the infrastructure and fleet of the Coast Guard Department and Naval Forces were partially destroyed.
 By the end of 2008, one of the most crucial stages of the Coast Guard transformation took place.
-Following the changes made in the Law of Georgia on Defence, the Naval Force was integrated into Coast Guard.
+Following the changes made in the “Law of Georgia on Defence”, the Naval Force was integrated into the Coast Guard.

-The Ministry of Internal Affairs has a history of successful cooperation with the United States.
-Under the auspices of the Defense Threat Reduction Agency (DTRA) and the Export Control and Related Border Security (EXBS) Program, the Coast Guard has implemented several major projects, including receiving new ships, modernization and construction of the Shipbuilding Facility and the landing stages (piers).
-The projects aimed to increase the Coast Guard capacity, develop its infrastructure, train the personnel, etc.
+The Coast Guard Department has worked closely with the United States since 1998, the earliest days of its history.
+The Ministry of Internal Affairs has a history of successful cooperation with the United States of America.
+Under the auspices of the Georgian Border Security and Law enforcement program (GBSLE), Defense Threat Reduction Agency (DTRA) and the Export Control and Related Border Security (EXBS) Program, the Coast Guard has implemented several major projects, including receiving new maritime platforms, fleet modernization, construction of the Coast Guard stations, Shipbuilding Facility and new boat basin in Batumi.
+The above-mentioned projects aims to increase the Coast Guard capacity and capabilities develop its infrastructure, train the personnel, etc.

 JOINT MARITIME OPERATIONS CENTRE